The Digital Future of Pathology

 4) Biotechnology for precision medicine

 Various digital technologies will improve the point-of-care testing (PoCT) options of pathology departments in the future.
-Just as portable diagnostic devices are making it possible to diagnose patients whenever they are, such tools enable the examination of tissues, fluids and other samples near the patient’s location, in the surgery or clinic at the time of consultation to facilitate prompt clinical decision making regarding patient management.
+Just as portable diagnostic devices are making it possible to diagnose patients wherever they are, such tools enable the examination of tissues, fluids and other samples near the patient’s location, in the surgery or clinic at the time of consultation to facilitate prompt clinical decision making regarding patient management.
 Various blood glucose meters, urine test strips, pregnancy tests fall into the category of PoCT, but their range will significantly widen in the future.

 Some start-ups are already raising the stakes.
 The UK-based start-up, Oxford Nanopore Technologies offer real-time, out-of-the-lab DNA and RNA sequencing with their MinION device.
 It enabled researchers to carry out offline DNA sequencing of environmental samples on Antarctica using only a hand-held device.
 Mind-blowing, isn’t it?